rrwirya/FreeRTOS_BLE_Car/README.md

 	* It was discovered that `SCR->BFAR` address points to one of the iterations of `temp = temp->next`, which is a part of `tListNode` member
 * Car front tires not moving:
 	* Must initialize PWM for front wheels so that front tires can move
+* I2C Bus hangs after DATA_READY interrupt enable:
+	* STOP event was never issued by the STM32
+	* EXTI4 (INT1 on ADXL343) gets triggered repeatedly at a fast rate as soon as DATA_READY interrupt is enabled